 Your personal statement is your opportunity to let your chosen training providers know about your qualities, skills and expertise, and why you want to be a teacher.

-You can only complete one personal statement for all the choices you make in both Apply 1 and Apply 2.
+You can only complete one personal statement for all the choices you make in both Round1 and Round 2.
 You can’t change it or create different ones for your choices.

 Explain why you have chosen your particular subject and/or age range (for Primary), and the skills and attributes you have that make them appropriate for you.

 Think carefully about the things we will want to know about you.
 You’ll probably want to include things like: